Find out more about Individual Voluntary Arrangements and whether they could be the debt solution to get you on the journey to financial freedom.

 - You need 75% of voting creditors to approve.
 We will negotiate with creditors on your behalf if they reject your proposals.

 Why Choose an IVA with Debt Movement?

 We have helped over 35,000 people just like you get on the road to financial freedom.
 Our friendly, impartial guides will help you to decide whether an IVA is the right solution for you.
-Get in touch today, and we can help you apply for your IVA and begin your journey to becoming financially free.
+Get in touch today, and if it’s the right solution for you, we can help you apply for your IVA and begin your journey to becoming financially free.